Earlz/lucidmvc/README.md

 ## Current Status

-Currently BarelyMVC is at late-Alpha.
+Currently LucidMVC is at late-Alpha.
 It'll be stabilized into Beta in a few months, but at this moment the API is still unstable.
 If you write code with it right now I can't guarantee you won't have to rewrite it using a different API in 6 months.
 Although, most of the core(routing/handler/view enigne) API should be stable now.

 Platforms: